 Ramadan is the third most important obligation on Muslims.
-Its significance is heighten since the Muslim holy book, the Quran was revealed to the Prophet Muhammad during this month.
+Its significance is heightened since the Muslim holy book, the Quran was revealed to the Prophet Muhammad during this month.

 Ramadan is a season of increased consumerism and attention to shopping especially for a country like Bangladesh where the majority of the population is Muslim.
 Marketers need to understand how to effectively market during this season in order to take advantage of many of the opportunities it contains and to avoid Ramadan marketing mistakes that could be costly.
 In this guide, we briefly cover some of the various aspects of Ramadan marketing to help you be more successful with your seasonal marketing efforts in Muslim regions.

 Ramadan 2021 Marketing

 Before we get into various aspects of marketing during Ramadan we should mention that this year, Ramadan 2020, will take place starting April 24 in the evening.
 The Eid Ul-Fitr will take place after this period.
 Companies that are thinking of advertising during this period need to plan ahead because some publications can get booked months ahead of time.
 Though it is possible to even start marketing campaigns in some circumstances after Ramadan has already started, you may find that the outlets you wish to advertise with are understaffed or extremely slow to respond because of decreased working hours during Ramadan.
 We recommend that you start your Ramadan planning a bit earlier.

 Times to market during Ramadan

 It is important for marketers to understand that Muslims are fasting from consumables, not smoking, and running low on sleep during the day because of night-time Ramadan activities.
 In light of this, if your marketing activities can be set to certain times, day time might be best avoided.
 The best TV series tend to run during Ramadan and ad space is at a premium.
 Marketers should see this late time as an opportunity to increase ad spends so they can reach the widest audience.

-Take advantage of the festive nature of Ramadan
+Take advantage of the holy nature of Ramadan

 If you’re into the restaurant, travel & e-commerce industry, Ramadan will be beneficial for making some extra bucks.